LilAsel/Console_Handler/console-handler-arquitectura-master/README.md

 - We need to have the name of the button of the screen we want to display.
 - In case the screen has questions, we need to enter content and questions.

-## Things to considerate:

-- You can only access the interfaces by entering the name of the buttons correctly (lower or upper case is irrelevant).
-- The command 'ex' terminates the execution of the program.
-- The other screens can be accessed through the main screen.

 ## Methods

 - **getquestions(button)**